bnickel/bite-swift/README.md

 ### Installation

-Completely untested.
+No idea.
 It's a framework project right now, so ... take the built product?

 ### Creating a bite